ProfLehman/cs362_spring_2026/problem_sets/P3_Search_Alpha_Beta/p3_search_alpha_beta.md

 ## Submitting your Assignment

-Upload a copy of your answers for Part 2. and submit paper copies of your tree for Part 1.
+Upload a copy of your answers for Part 2. and submit paper copy of your tree for Part 1.

 11 x 14 paper is availalbe from Prof. Lehman